-C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: Weeks if notified thereafter Deadline for housing deposit (MMDI 1-May Amount of housing deposit: \$100 X Refundable if student does not enroll?
-Yes, in full If before May 1 Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after Yes No admission? Х If yes, maximum period of postponement: 1 semester C19 Early admission of high school students Voc No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes No X C20 Common Application: Question removed from CDS.
-(Initiated during 20 006-2007 cycle) C21 C21-C22: Early Decision and Early Action Plans Early Decision J 2.
-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan C22 Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes No X If "yes," please complete the following:

-Early action closing date

-Early action notification date - -
+No set date X Must reply by May 1st or within Other: 2 weeks if notified the ereafter Deadline for housing deposit (MMDI 1-May \$100 Refundable if student does not enroll? Х Yes, in full Yes, in part No C18 Deferred admission , Yes No Does your institution allow students to padmission? postpone enro llment after X If yes, maximum period of postponeme nt: 1 semester C19 Early admission of high school stud ents Decree is a street on all on high and a street Yes No Does your institution allow high school time, first-year students one year or mo , Х C20 Common Application: Question remo ved from CDS i.
+(Initiated during 200 06-2007 cycle) C21-C22: Early Decision and E arly Action Plans C21 Early Decision Yes No Does your institution offer an early deci permits students to apply and be notifie advance of the regular notification date to attending if accepted) for first-time, fi enrollment? ed of an admis and that asks sion decision well in students to commit 165 X If "yes," please complete the following: First or only early decision plan closing First or only early decision plan notifical Other early decision plan closing date Other early decision plan notification da ate For the Fall 2023 entering class: Number of early decision applications in Number of applicants admitted under e Please provide significant details about arly decision p lan C22 Early action Yes No Do you have a nonbinding early action of an admission decision well in advance but do not have to commit to attending ce of the regul .
+30 х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" pfrom applying to other early plans? olan under whi ch you limit students .
+30

-Yes No

-Is your early action plan a "restrictive" plan under which you limit